SS-Pradeep/gamification/docs/docs/gamification/Concepts/GamificationLayer.md

 ## Overview

-The Gamification Layer is an abstraction layer on top of GamificationEngine which provides additional functions such as defining and managing **events** and **rules**.
+The Gamification Layer is an abstraction layer on top of GamificationEngine which provides additional functions such as defining and managing **events(User actions)** and **rules(conditions for attaining rewards)**.

 Use the Gamification Layer when your gamification logic involves complex conditions or relies on external data sources that are not part of the gamification system.